devopsInterviews/Interviews/README.md

 This section will test your python skills.
 The section does not related to the kubernetes one.
 You can find a file named Tweets.json under the folder CICD/Python.
-This file is a simple Json file that contains different tweets from various usernames from different times.
+This file is a simple Json file that contains different tweets from several usernames from different times.
 Write a new python script that will have the next 2 function:

 - mostLikableTweet - A function that finds what tweet is the most likable one.
 The function will print the content of the tweet, the username and the likes number.
 - mostLikesPerUser - A function that finds what username has the most likes.
 The function will print the username and the total likes he got.